MakerXStudio/graphql-core/README.md

 This library exports a `logGraphQLOperation` function which will log:

-- operationName: the operation name, if supplied
+- `operationName`: the operation name, if supplied
-- query: the graphql query or mutation, or 'IntrospectionQuery'
+- `query`: the formatted graphql query or mutation, or 'IntrospectionQuery'
-- variables: the graphql request variables
+- `variables`: the graphql request variables
-- duration: the duration of request processing
+- `duration`: the duration of request processing
-- errors: the graphql response errors, if any
+- `errors`: the graphql response errors, if any

+Notes:

+- null or undefined values will be omitted
-Falsy values will not be logged.
+- introspection queries will not be logged outside of production

-This function can be used across implementations, e.g. in an graphql-envelop plugin or ApolloServer plugin.
+This function can be used across implementations, e.g. in a [GraphQL Envelop plugin](https://www.envelop.dev/docs/plugins) or [ApolloServer plugin](https://www.apollographql.com/docs/apollo-server/integrations/plugins/).

 ## Testing

 The testing submodule exports utility functions for easily constructing ApolloClient instances for integration testing on NodeJS.
-The errorPolicy is set to 'all' so that returned errors can be checked.
+The `errorPolicy` is set to `all` so that returned errors can be checked.

 - `createTestClient` accepts a url and optional accessToken.
 - `createTestClientWithClientCredentials` accepts a url and client credentials config and will fetch and attach an access token to each request.